santhoshepam/dotnet-docs/apidoc/System_DateTime.md

   [!code-csharp[Instantating](../samples/snippets/csharp/System.DateTime/instantiation1.cs#L24-L26)]
   [!code-visualbasic[InstantiatingVB](../samples/snippets/vb/System.DateTime/instantiation1.vb#L29-L31)]

 - By parsing the string representation of a date and time value.
-Overloads of the @System.DateTime.Parse(System.String), @System.DateTime.ParseExact(System.String,System.String,System.IFormatProvider), @System.DateTime.TryParse(System.String,System.DateTime), and @System.DateTime.TryParseExact(System.String,System.String,System.IFormatProvider,System.Globalization.DateTimeStyles,System.DateTime) methods all convert a string to its equivalent date and time value.
+Overloads of the @System.DateTime.Parse(System.String), @System.DateTime.ParseExact(System.String,System.String,System.IFormatProvider), @System.DateTime.TryParse(System.String,System.DateTime@), and @System.DateTime.TryParseExact(System.String,System.String,System.IFormatProvider,System.Globalization.DateTimeStyles,System.DateTime@) methods all convert a string to its equivalent date and time value.
 The following example uses the @System.DateTime.Parse(System.String,System.IFormatProvider) method to parse a string and convert it to a @System.DateTime value.

   [!code-csharp[Instantating](../samples/snippets/csharp/System.DateTime/instantiation1.cs#L33-L35)]
   [!code-vb[InstantiatingVB](../samples/snippets/vb/System.DateTime/instantiation1.vb#L37-L39)]

-  Note that the @System.DateTime.TryParse and @System.DateTime.TryParseExact methods indicate whether a particular string contains a valid representation of a @System.DateTime value in addition to performing the conversion.
+  Note that the `System.DateTime.TryParse` and `System.DateTime.TryParseExact` methods indicate whether a particular string contains a valid representation of a @System.DateTime value in addition to performing the conversion.

 - By calling the @System.DateTime structure's implicit default constructor.
 (For details on the implicit default constructor of a value type, see [Value Types (C# Reference)](https://msdn.microsoft.com/library/s1ax56ch.aspx).)
 An approximate equivalent, for compilers that support it, is declaring a @System.DateTime value without explicitly assigning a date and time to it.
 The following example illustrates a call to the @System.DateTime implicit default constructor in C# and Visual Basic, as well as a @System.DateTime variable declaration with no assignment in Visual Basic.